 In a nutshell, a sufficient current, neither too high nor too low, must flow through the ground in order to detect the fault current for onward isolation of the faulty section.

 For Which Application Resistance Grounding Suitable?

-The resistance grounding is the most suitable when it is a must to limit the earth fault current to the equipment’s full load current.
-We know, equipment life affects by the rise in temperature.
+Resistance grounding is the most suitable when it is necessary to limit the earth fault current to the equipment’s full load current.
+We know equipment life is affected by the rise in temperature.
 The large current flowing through the equipment causes temperature rise.
 Therefore, resistance grounding is a good method to limit the current to the equipment’s safe current rating.

 Now, we take an example to understand the concept of resistance grounding.

-A piece of electrical equipment rated at 11 kV has its full load current capacity of 1200 amperes.
+A piece of electrical equipment rated at 11 kV has a full load current capacity of 1200 amperes.

 Case-1 – When there is no resistance grounding